nicklalone/CIST_2500/08_Hypothesis_Testing/day2.md

 Values of note here: Mean = 78, population mean or the null or hypothesized mean of 80, a standard deviation of 2.5 and an n of 40.
 Confidence should be 95% level.
 How do we solve this?

+Answer:
+This is a 2-tailed test because it's about if something has changed, not what direction is might have changed.

+H<sub>o</sub>: μ = 80
+H<sub>a</sub>: μ ≠ 80

+We use the formula from table 9.2.
+It looks something like this:

+Z = 78-80 / 2.5/√40
+Z = -2 / .39528
+Z = -5.06 which takes us far into rejecting the null.

+In this case, we can say that the machine seems to have a lower value it is spitting out than it is claimed to.

 ______

 Twitch is evaluating the mental health and lifespan of your average streamer.
 They believe from their data that the average lifespan of a streamer before the mental drain sinks in is around 2 or more years.
 And so the researcher who is evaluating the accuracy of these data is placed against this hypothesis in that the average life span would be less than 2.
 They use around 10 samples, and after calculating, finds that 1.8 years is more accurate and yet there is a standard deviation of .15.
 They place a goal of around 99% as their confidence level.